singapore invest guide

 How well do Singaporean stocks perform?

-A performance comparison shows that between 2015 and 2024, ETFs based on Switzerland’s SMI have delivered higher returns in Swiss francs than ETFs based on the MSCI Singapore.
+A performance comparison shows that between 2016 and 2026, ETFs based on the global stock index MSCI World and Switzerland’s SMI have delivered higher returns in Swiss francs than ETFs based on the MSCI Singapore.
 But it is important to bear in mind that performance can differ greatly between different periods of time.
 Past performance is never a sure indicator of future performance.

-Table 3: Performance comparison of SMI and MSCI Singapore ETFs
+Table 3: Performance comparison of MSCI World, SMI and MSCI Singapore ETFs

 ETF Index Performance in CHF